BroadbandForum/usp/docs/specification/index.md

 **[R-DEREG.3]{}** - A USP Agent MAY deregister one or more Service Elements with one Deregister Request message containing multiple path fields.

-*Note: The path field contains an Object Path without any instance numbers.
+*Note: The path field contains an Object Path, Command Path, Event Path, or Parameter Path without any instance numbers.
 This path doesn't contain any sub-objects to a multi-instance object.*

 #### Deregister Response Fields